panaversity/learn-agentic-ai/05_ai_protocols/01_base/13_WebRTC/readme.md

                 if obj.type == "answer":
                     logging.info("Received answer.
 Peer connection established.")
                     # Connection is now set up, data channel should open soon if not already.
-                    # We can break the signaling loop for this simple client if we don't expect ICE candidates via signaling.
-                    # For a more robust client, you might continue to handle ICE candidates if they were part of your signaling.
-                    # break
-            elif obj is None: # Signaling channel closed logging.info("Signaling channel closed by server or network issue.") break
             else:
                 logging.warning(f"Received unexpected object: {obj}")